 The Enforcement Statement also reminds advertisers that, as in the past, advertisements must be clearly recognized as such by consumers and that any necessary disclosure that content is "advertising" must be made at the outset rather than later.
-Therefore, before clicking or tapping on a link, consumers must know that they are accessing an advertisement.
+Therefore, before clicking on a link or tapping on a tablet, consumers must know that they are accessing an advertisement.

 Of course, in today's marketing world, there are a myriad of ways to design and deliver advertising.
-When determining whether an advertisement is clearly recognizable as such, the FTC will look to the overall impression conveyed by the material, including images and the interaction of all of the advertisement's elements.
-The FTC will also evaluate the net impression of the advertisement from the perspective of reasonable members of its target audience.
-See Enforcement Statement at 1.
+When determining whether an advertisement clearly is recognizable as such, the FTC will look to the overall impression conveyed by the material, including images and the interaction of all of the advertisement's elements.
+The FTC also will evaluate the net impression of the advertisement from the perspective of reasonable members of its target audience.
 For obvious reasons, advertisers and their legal counsel should understand the target audience before relying on them to understand a disclosure.